qrqiuren/site-myhdl-dev/guide.md

 to help.

 In particular, the best way to help is to use MyHDL in design projects *and let people now about it*.
-If you want, you can use the `users` section on the [myhdl-site].
+If you want, you can use
+[the users section on the MyHDL site][myhdl-users].

 Another great help is to report issues in the [issue-tracker].
 Add a small test that fails and that you think should work.
 That is a great starting point